trogy/Trogy.NZ-Showfinder-Public-Version/README.md

-# Trogy.NZ-Showfinder-Public-Version
+# Trogy.NZ-Showfinder
- Listen to all your favorite presenters shows
+ A embedable app that allows you to listen to TFM shows (Mixcloud)